jared-richard-clarke/student/julia/notes/types.md

 ### Primitive Definitions

 Julia's primitives are defined in the language itself.
+Although types `Bool`, `Int8`, and `Uint8` are the same, Julia's nominal type system dictates that they are different.

 ```julia
 primitive type Float16 <: AbstractFloat 16 end